jellyfin/jellyfin-packaging/README.md

    This was chosen to keep our Docker builds as simple as possible without requiring 2 intervening images (as was the case with our previous CI).

+* Push to both DockerHub and GHCR (GitHub Packages)

+   This ensures flexibility for container users to fetch the containers from whatever repository they choose.

 ### Portable Builds (Portable .NET, Linux, MacOS, Windows)

 * Single unified build: the entirety of the output package is built in one container from one Dockerfile, with the output archive type (`.tar.gz` or `.zip`) chosen based on the target.